 Step 3: Understand Efficacy (Lumens/Watt)

 Now that we understand watts and lumens, we can use both terms to come up with lumens per watt or “efficacy” (or “luminous efficacy”).
 This is a measure of how well a light source converts energy (watts) into light (lumens).
 The old technology of tungsten incandescent bulbs only had an efficacy of about 15 lumens/watt.
-LED technology typically produces 75-110 lumens/watt.
-So, LEDs are about 6 times more efficient at producing light than incandescent bulbs.
-Use this 6:1 ratio as a rough guide when selecting an LED bulb to replace an incandescent bulb.
+Depending on the bulb and the manufacturer, LED technology typically produces 75-110 lumens/watt.
+So, LEDs are generally about 7 times more efficient at producing light than incandescent bulbs.
+Use a 7:1 ratio as a rough guide when selecting an LED bulb to replace an incandescent bulb.

-For example, if you wanted to replace a 30-watt incandescent bulb, what wattage LED bulb would be roughly equivalent?
-Using the 6:1 ratio, simply divide 30 watts by 6 to get 5 watts.
-But efficacy varies wildly from manufacturer to manufacturer, so it’s best to check the Lighting Facts label and try to match lumens.
+For example, if you wanted to replace a 60-watt incandescent bulb, what wattage LED bulb would be roughly equivalent?
+Using the 7:1 ratio, simply divide 60 watts by 7 to get roughly 9 watts.
+But efficacy varies greatly from manufacturer to manufacturer, so it’s best to check the Lighting Facts label and try to match lumens.
 Also, a label will sometimes (but not always) tell you that an LED bulb has an equivalent brightness.
 Refer to the charts below for a ready reference.
 Finally, please note that all VOLT® outdoor LED light bulbs have the incandescent or halogen equivalent wattage displayed on their product pages.
 We make switching to LED landscape lighting easy!